leon4rd/test/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## Where do you learn to make banana splits?
+At sundae school.